 The Bloomberg Mayors Challenge has announced that Warsaw, the capital of Poland, will be the location for a new a project worth over $1.25 million (around €1 million), run by a local startup Ifinity.
 The startup’s innovative project was chosen from around 155 other proposals submitted by European cities participating in the Bloomberg Mayors Challenge.

-In this new exciting new project, Ifinity, a Polish company offering tailor-made ibeacons microlocation services, will lead the Virtual Warsaw project – the world’s first navigation system for citizens of Warsaw, including those with vision impairment.
-It is to be implemented at public offices, public transportation, within cultural locations and sites visited by tourists.
+In this new exciting new project, Ifinity, a Polish company offering tailormade i-beacon micro-location services, will lead what’s called the ‘Virtual Warsaw project’ – the world’s first navigation system for the citizens of Warsaw, including those with vision impairment.
+It will be implemented at public offices, public transportation, within cultural locations and sites visited by tourists.

 Hanna Gronkiewicz-Waltz, Mayor of the Capital City of Warsaw, says: “I am very glad, that the innovativeness of our idea, which helps people with vision impairment to move about the City, was appreciated.
 I hope, that Virtual Warsaw will in the future become a guide through our Capital City for all of its citizens and visitors, and that the system will also be implemented in other cities.”

 Find this interesting?
 Be sure to sign up for our free weekly EU-Startups Newsletter so that you can stay up-to-date!